Data Reduction for Maximum Matching on Real-World Graphs: Theory and Experiments: Conclusion

 \section{Conclusion}

-Our work shows that it practically pays off to use (linear-time) data reduction rules for computing maximum matchings.
+Our work shows that it practically pays off to use (linear-time) data reduction rules for computing maximum (unweighted and weighted) matchings.
 Our current state of the theoretical (kernel size upper bounds) analysis, however, is insufficient to fully explain this success.
-Here, a multivariate approach in the sense that one should use more than one parameter seems the natural next step~\cite{Nie10}.
-Finding the \emph{right} parameter is the challenging part here.
+Here, a multivariate approach in which more than one parameter is taken into consideration seems like the natural next step~\cite{Nie10}.
+Finding the \emph{right} parameters is the challenging part here.
+In fact, adding to any graph~$G$ to each vertex a new degree-one vertex as neighbor results in a graph~$G'$ where \cref{rule:deg-zero-one-vertices} reduces everything, whereas the original graph~$G$ might not be amenable at all to the data reduction rules.
+Many graph parameters (including feedback edge number) cannot differentiate between~$G$ and~$G'$ and, hence, are not suited to explain the practical effectiveness.

 \paragraph{Future research for unweighted matchings.} Through the connection between \VC and \CMatch one might be able to transfer further kernelization results from \VC to \CMatch.
 However, there are known limitations: obtaining a kernel for \VC with~$O(\tau^{2-\varepsilon})$ edges ($\tau$ is the vertex cover number) for any~$\varepsilon > 0$ is unlikely in the sense that the polynomial hierarchy would collapse~\cite{DM14}.
 Thus, obtaining a kernel with~$O(\tau^{2-\varepsilon})$ edges for \CMatch requires a new approach that should \emph{not} work for \VC.
-So far, the kernelization algorithms we discuss in this paper \emph{do} work for \CMatch and \VC.
+So far, the kernelization algorithms we discuss in this paper \emph{do} work for both \CMatch and \VC.
 However, as \CMatch is polynomial-time solvable, an $O(\tau^{2-\varepsilon})$-sized kernel trivially exists for \CMatch.
 The challenge here is to find such a kernel that is (near-)linear-time computable.

 In future research, one might also study the combination of data reduction with linear-time approximation algorithms for matching~\cite{DP14}.
 Furthermore, it would be interesting to know whether there is an efficient way of applying \cref{rule:relaxed-crown} or a variation of it.